martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities that are used in TLS or DTLS and are included in PKIX certificates.
+This document applies only to service identities that are used in TLS or DTLS and that are included in PKIX certificates.

 With regard to TLS and DTLS, these security protocols are used to protect data exchanged over a wide variety of application protocols,